allthingslinux/allthingslinux/README.md

 ## Available Scripts

-For a detailed explanation of all available NPM scripts, please refer to the `NPM_SCRIPTS.md` file in the repository root.
+For a detailed explanation of all available pnpm scripts, please refer to the `PNPM_SCRIPTS.md` file in the repository root.